The Human Truth Foundation

 q=234.

-Canada ranks 139th in the world with regard to its forested percent change 2000-2020.
+Canada is 139th in the world regarding its forested percent change 2000-2020.

 Forests are carbon sinks, mitigating against climate change11,12.
 Unfortunately, we are destroying over 70,000 km2 of forest each year13.
 In the last few thousand years, we've removed 30-40% of the Earth's forest cover14,12, mostly to clear space for agriculture, and for logging15,16.
 The produce from both is shipped from poorer countries to richer ones.
 Half-hearted government efforts and company obfuscation of supply chains makes it almost impossible for consumers to tell which foods and products are from sustainable sources, and which ones are encouraging irresponsible deforestation, meaning that there is little incentive for companies to relent.